Aptomi/k8s-app-engine/README.md

     ```

 #### Starting Aptomi
-1. Download the latest release of Aptomi from https://github.com/Aptomi/aptomi/releases .
+1. Download the latest release of Aptomi from [releases](https://github.com/Aptomi/aptomi/releases).
-    It comes with server and client binaries as well as examples and tools.
+    It comes with server and client binaries as well as examples directory and needed tools.
 Unpack it into some directory:
     ```
     TODO:
     ```